DRY AGING – HOW IT WORKS

 OPTIMAL AIR QUALITY

-DXAirReg® eliminates germs and bacteria using continuous air diffusion, charcoal carbon filters, and UVC sterilization.
+DXAirReg® eliminates germs and bacteria using continuous air diffusion and UVC sterilization.

 A PROCESS THAT CAN’T BE RUSHED

 DRY AGING TAKES TIME.
 BUT THE WAIT IS WORTH IT.

 The following diagram shows which changes occur in meat (in this example beef) at different maturation times.